rollerworks-graveyard/datagrid/UPGRADE.md

 UPGRADE
 =======

+## Upgrade FROM 0.10 to 0.11

+* All view classes now extend the `BaseView` class.

+* The `attributes` property of the view classes is renamed to `vars`.

+* The first argument of `ColumnInterface::createCellView`
+  now expects a `HeaderView` instead of `DatagridView`.

+* The second argument of `ResolvedColumnTypeInterface::createCellView`
+  now expects a `HeaderView` instead of `DatagridView`.

+* The `DatagridView` no longer initializes the headers and rows within the constructor.
+You must call `DatagridView::init` with the actual datagrid instance.

+  **Note:** When you use the (default) `Datagrid` class, this is already done for you.

 ## Upgrade FROM 0.9 to 0.10

 **Support for PHP 5.5 is dropped, you need at least PHP 7.0.**